 The Good, the Bad and the Ugly

 If your organization is soliciting charitable donations in the District of Columbia and is thinking about filing for a charitable solicitation license, be forewarned that you’ll likely need a fistful of dollars and the patience of Job; that is if you want to attempt to do this on your own.
-You’ll also likely be delayed by months if you attempt this process via mail, or you’ll need to make several trips to multiple offices and become comfortable with frequently repeating “I’ll be back” to achieve this goal.
+You’ll also likely be delayed by months if you attempt any of this process via mail, and don’t even think of trying in-person filings, as many DC government offices are closed to the public during the pandemic.

 THE GOOD: Help with Obtaining an Elusive License

 The good news is that you found this article, which provides helpful information on the common problems and errors that cause delays when trying to obtain a charitable solicitation license in D.C.
 By being aware, you can hopefully save yourself time and aggravation when you need to file for a charitable solicitation license.

 THE BAD: Beware of Incorrect Guidelines and Websites